YangYaohong1/YangYaohong1.github.io/work.md

 and have at least second-order derivatives, which limits its scope of application.
 For example, in some studies about the low weight in children growth, high expenses in insurance and so on, researchers are interested in predicting quantiles with nonsmooth quantile loss functions.
-Second, since distributed data are always collected from different sources with different locations and times, the homoscedasticity assumption is often not valid such that the ordinary M-estimator does not perform well when the error distribution is heavily skewed or data have outliers
+Second, since distributed data are always collected from different sources with different locations and times, the homoscedasticity assumption is often not valid such that the ordinary M-estimator does not perform well when the error distribution is heavily skewed or data have outliers
   - title: My Interest 2